 Also on hand were Notre-Dame-de-Grâce—Westmount Liberal MP Anna Gainey, Notre-Dame-de-Grâce Liberal MNA Désirée McGraw.
 Yari Szlak of Federation CJA was also on hand, as was FCJA board chair Patrick Essminy, former board chair Steve Sebag, and Eta Yudin of the Centre for Israel and Jewish Affairs.

 Borough councillors Peter McQueen and Milany Thiagarajah were present, as well.
 Although borough mayor Stephanie Valenzuela was not there as she is reportedly due to give birth in the coming days.
-“She will give light herself,” Martinez Ferrada joked, “and will have a beautiful kid in a couple of days.”
+“She will give light herself,” Martinez Ferrada joked, “and will have a beautiful kid in a couple of days.” n